stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-4.md

 ### How it manages all advertisements and the profit would check clearly and simplify

-Our goal at ad Knowva was totally simplified to all control together on the dashboard.
+My goal at ad Knowva was totally simplified to all control together on the dashboard.

 ![](/images/empty_100.png)